Aliaksandra Sasnovich: 2018: Most successful season, major fourth round, top 30 debut

 Sasnovich started the season well, reaching her first Premier final at the Brisbane International, where she lost against the third seed Elina Svitolina.

 At the Australian Open, she won against Christina McHale and Mirjana Lučić-Baroni before she was stopped in the third round by eighth seed Caroline Garcia.
 At the Indian Wells Open, she also reached the third round, where she lost to Caroline Wozniacki.
 She reached the second round of the Miami Open, Madrid Open and French Open.

-She then reached fourth round of Wimbledon, her best Grand Slam tournament run to date, including a win over the two-time Wimbledon champion Petra Kvitová.
+She then reached fourth round of Wimbledon, her best major tournament run to date, including a win over the two-time Wimbledon champion Petra Kvitová.
 She followed this with wins over Taylor Townsend and Daria Gavrilova, before she lost to former Wimbledon semifinalist Jeļena Ostapenko.
 At the Moscow River Cup, she reached the semifinals, where she lost to the eventual champion Olga Danilović.

 At the US Open, she defeated the world No. 11, Daria Kasatkina, to reach the third round, but then lost to eventual champion Naomi Osaka with a double bagel.
 She finished the year with a quarterfinal at the Kremlin Cup after registering a top-10 win over Kiki Bertens in the second round, losing to Johanna Konta.